Autism Phone Anxiety: Why Texting Saves Energy

 Heart rate spikes.
 I'm thinking what to say, what my tone should be.
 It's physically difficult to pick up the phone.

-The sudden vibration and ringtone is loud and alarming.
+The vibration and ringtone hit like an alarm.
 I'm thinking what to say to my mom, what she might think, how she might react.

 This sensory overload hits me before I even answer.
 My nervous system is already spiking before I say a single word.